vsrinivas/fuchsia/development/languages/dart/style.md

 }
 ```

-### PREFER minimizing the number of public members exposed in a package
+### PREFER minimizing the number of public members exposed in a package.
 This can be done by only making things public when needed, and keeping all
 implementation detail libraries in the `/src` directory.
 Assume anything
 public in the `lib` directory will be re-used.

-### CONSIDER exporting publicly visible classes in a single `.Dart` file
+### CONSIDER exporting publicly visible classes in a single `.dart` file.

 For multiple classes that are used together but are in different files,
 it’s more convenient for users of your library to import a single file rather